 Hsin-Jung Joyce Wu graduated from National Taiwan University with a degree in Veterinary Medicine and obtained her PhD degree from the University of Kentucky, studying B cell signaling.
 For her post-doctoral training, Jocye Wu joined the lab of Diane Mathis and Christophe Benoist at Harvard University, where she investigated the roles of gut microbiota in autoimmune diseases.
 She is a faculty member of the University of Arizona since 2011.

-Fei Teng earned his Ph.D. from Peking University Health Science Center, China, where he studied thymocyte development.
-He joined the Wu lab in 2013 and investigates the influence of gut commensal bacteria-driven T follicular helper and Th17 cell responses on the pathoglogy of autoimmune arthritis.
+Maran Sprouse earned her Ph.D. from Baylor College of Medicine, Houston, TX, where she studied the role of TCR affinity in regulatory T cell function.
+She joined the Wu lab in 2018 and investigates the impact of gut commensal bacteria-driven T follicular helper and Th17 cell responses on the pathology of autoimmune arthritis.

 Krysta Felix graduated with a B.S. in Molecular Biology from Brigham Young University in 2013.
 She entered the ABBS graduate program of the University of Arizona in 2013 and joined the Wu lab in 2014.
 Her project focuses on the mechanisms that cause commensal Segmented Filamentous Bacteria to boosts antibody responses.